graemedouglas/autosistant/README.md

 System Installation and Execution Instructions
 ----------------------------------------------

-The system has been written and tested using Ruby 1.9.3p194.
+The system has been written and tested using Ruby 1.9.3 and rvm.
 Installation of this software varies from system to system, but packages exist for pretty much any operating system.
-Once this has been done, the following gems must be installed using the
+Once this has been done, rubygems must be installed using rvm

+	rvm rubygems current

+The system also depends on many gems, which can be installed by

-	gem install <gem name>
+	gem install rack thin sinatra shotgun pony sqlite3

-command:

-*	sinatra
-*	sqlite3
-*	shotgun
-*	pony

 The system requires that a recent version of the SQLite3 database management system is installed.
 This also varies from system to system, but most UNIX